bt2016/ece4534_team4/README.md

 1) Clean the project: Right click on the project icon in the projects window and click 'Clean'
 2) Left click on the project icon in the projects window to highlight it.
 Go to Team/Commit.
 Write a commit message
 3) Push to the Github: Go to Team/Remote/Push and select the branch you were working on.
 Commit the branch

+Other things:
+1) How to check what branches there are: git branch -v
+2) How to check what remotes are available: git remote -v